 Antenna Design is responsible for the iconic physical design of the Link.

 LinkNYC is bringing free, super fast Wi-Fi to New York City.

 Each gigabit Link is powered by an all-new, purpose-built fiber optic network that delivers speeds up to 100 times faster than average public Wi-Fi.

-CityBridge is investing more than $200 million to build hundreds of miles of new fiber optic cable that will deliver gigabit connectivity to Links in all five boroughs.
+CityBridge is building hundreds of miles of new fiber optic cable that is delivering gigabit connectivity to Links in all five boroughs.

 Each Link can support hundreds of Wi-Fi users simultaneously.